History

 Membership

 Initially including only chairs of ophthalmology divisions or departments in medical schools, the membership was later enlarged to include chairs or co-chairs of departments or divisions with accredited ophthalmology residency training programs.
 A category of associate membership was subsequently established for directors of accredited residency training programs in ophthalmology.
 Canadian chairs and their residency program directors became eligible for membership in 1996.
 In 2006 and 2009 respectively, research directors and medical student educators in member departments or divisions of ophthalmology became eligible for associate membership.
-AUPO next expanded to include associate program directors in 2015, department administrators in 2017, and residency program coordinators in 2018.
+AUPO next expanded to include associate program directors in 2015, department administrators in 2017.
+A new category of affiliates was implemented in 2018 for residency program coordinators.
+In 2019, the designation of Associate Member was changed to Member to better reflect the importance of the entire leadership time to the success of ophthalmology divisions and departments.
+Vice Chairs of Education or equivalent was identified as a new member category in 2024.

 Annual Meeting